bastiao/EsgrimaJS/README.md

 * You can execute the already exists Unit Tests for the modules.
 * Define a pipeline with the tests between different enviroments.
 * Loop the pipeline and use the tests as a "stress-tests" also.
+* Test in chrome app?
+* Test in the mobile enviroments?
+* Any other web sandbox?

 ## Why we built another framework?